Raveshaww/azure-exam-notes/azure_solutions_architect.md

 - Join other tables and workspaces using “union”
 - You have to provision a LogAnalytics workspace, kind of like a VM or other managed service
 - You can automatically install monitoring agents via policies in the security center
-- If you go to Azure Activity Log to gather logs from a subcription
+- If you go to Azure Activity Log to gather logs from a subscription
 - In advanced settings > data you can define what data you capture
 - Analytics view is better for more advanced multi-line queries
 - Log Search view is better for basic queries and learning